mathjax/MathJax-docs/input/tex/extensions/bbox.rst

 bbox Commands
 -------------

-The `bbox` extension implementes the following macros:
+The `bbox` extension implements the following macros:
 ``\bbox``